goodest-goodlab/pseudo-it/README.md

 | --version | Simply print the version and exit.
 Can also be called as `-version`, `-v`, or `--v`. |
 | -h | Print a help menu and exit.
 Can also be called as `--help`. |

+## Pre-indexing your reference genome

+Pseudo-it requires a reference genome in FASTA format.
+It also requires that this file be indexed in several ways.
+This indexing is kept separate from pseudo-it to ensure that the user has the most up-to-date indices for their file without risk of pseudo-it overwriting them.

+Before you run pseudo it you MUST run the following commands on your reference.fa file:

+1. Reference the file with samtools:

+        samtools faidx <reference.fa>

+2. Reference the file with BWA:

+        bwa index <reference.fa>

+3. Create a sequence dictionary with Picard:

+        picard CreateSequenceDictionary R=<reference.fa> O=<reference.dict>

 ## Resource allocation